UCP, Business & Childcare: Getting Women Back to Work

 First, 98%, or 160,264, of businesses in Alberta are considered small.
 However, not all of these businesses would have qualified for, or received, grants.
 The UCP stated on July 28, 2020, 10,861 SMEs received $39.9 million.
 If you do the math, you’ll discover that just under 7% of Alberta’s SMEs received an average of $3,673.69.
 That’s sure to save a few jobs.
 In Canada, women own only 15.5% of all our Small-Medium Enterprises.
 Most of these are not in female-dominated industries, either.
 Retail, food, healthcare, and education are only approximately 30% of all small businesses in Canada.

 Even if you ignore most of the statistics, women in Alberta didn’t get much of the pie despite shouldering a large part of the burden.
-Helping women was an afterthought, side effect, or happy accident when you consider how it was presented in the Alberta Legislature.
+Helping women was an afterthought, side effect, or happy accident when considering how it was presented in the Alberta Legislature.
 But at least they recognize that women were hit harder, right?

 Not Much For Alberta Women in the Economic Recovery